Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Threats to Validity

 \subsection{Construct Validity}

-\paragraph{Search Method} Missing relevant primary studies could seriously affect SLR quality.
+\paragraph{Search Method} Missing relevant primary studies could significantly impact the quality of SLR.
 Therefore, we adopted different strategies to collect as many studies as possible.
-We used the five most common digital libraries.
-We applied backward and forward snowballing to the results from the Digital Libraries and forward snowballing to Ramender et al.~\cite{Rameder2022}.
-In addition, we analyzed the five main conferences in the field under analysis to conduct the research as comprehensively as possible.
+We utilized the five most widely used digital libraries.
+We applied backward and forward snowballing to the results from the Digital Libraries and forward snowballing to Rameder et al.~\cite{Rameder2022}.
+Additionally, we analyzed the five main conferences in the field under examination to conduct the research as comprehensively as possible.

 \paragraph{Inappropriate or Incomplete Terms in Search Strings} The research strings and terms used may affect the construct validity.
-We used the same research strings of the SLR we updated, as they were well-discussed and motivated, and customized them for each digital library.
+We used the same research strings from the updated SLR, which were well-discussed and well-motivated, and customized them for each digital library.
+To mitigate the risk that newly introduced terms in the search string would affect results, we conducted a sensitivity analysis in Step 2 of our research method.
+The results suggest that the difference is marginal ($\approx 5\%$), indicating that our original search query was already reasonably comprehensive.

+\paragraph{Intrinsic Data Quality metrics} A potential construct validity threat arises from the way we calculate the IDQ of publication venues.
+Specifically, when multiple rankings (SCImago, CORE, Scopus CiteScore) are available, we select the ranking with the highest score as the IDQ.
+This approach may inflate the perceived quality of journals or conferences, potentially biasing the assessment.
+We adopted this method to ensure a consistent and fair upgrade of the original SLR conducted in 2021, allowing for a meaningful comparison over time, and to adhere to best practices for updating an SLR~\cite{NepomucenoAndSoares2019}.